What is a credit score?

 We will provide information on what impacts your credit score and indicate actions you could take that might improve your score.
 There is no guarantee that your score will improve by taking these actions as credit scores are influenced by a multitude of factors.

-If you choose to view your credit score via the Lowell mobile app, you’ll be shown your current credit score which is provide to us by TransUnion.
+If you choose to view your credit score via your online account, you’ll be shown your current credit score which is provided to us by TransUnion.
 We'll update the credit score every seven days.

 No. We're showing you a credit score that is provided by TransUnion, one of the three main UK Credit Reference Agencies (CRAs).
 The other CRAs have their own credit scoring systems.

-When you opt to view your credit score via the Lowell app, access is subject to our terms and conditions, verification and matching your details with the records that TransUnion hold.
-This is to ensure that the sensitive information contained within each individual's credit report is carefully protected.
-There are many reasons why a match might not be made but it can sometimes be because of a recent house move or not being on the electoral role.
+When you opt to view your credit score via your online account, access is subject to our terms and conditions, verification and matching your details with the records that TransUnion hold.
+This is to ensure that the personal information contained within each individual's credit report is carefully protected.
+There are many reasons why a match might not be made but it can sometimes be because of a recent house move or not being on the electoral roll.
 If your details have recently changed then please let us know so we can update your details.

-Only you have access to your credit score in the Lowell app.
+Only you have access to your credit score via your online account.
 The score is provided by TransUnion, one of the UK's major credit reference agencies.